We understand health care can be confusing. At Highmark, we're listening.

 Once you enroll, you can review your benefit booklet online at the My Benefits page on the website.

-Even if you are healthy, one of the smartest things you can do is to protect yourself and your family with the right health care coverage.
-The cost of medical care is increasing every day -- and getting treatment for an illness or injury could mean thousands of dollars of debt – even bankruptcy – if you don’t have health care coverage.
+In addition to avoiding penalties and paying for all of your health care expenses, one of the smartest things you can do is to protect yourself and your family with the right health insurance coverage, even if you are healthy.
+The cost of medical care is increasing every day -- and getting treatment for an illness or injury could mean thousands of dollars of debt – even bankruptcy – if you don’t have health insurance coverage.

-Some individuals get health care coverage for themselves and their families through their employer as part of their benefits package.
+Some individuals get health insurance coverage for themselves and their families through their employer as part of their benefits package.
 Other individuals and families purchase coverage directly from a health insurance company.

-In addition to your premium, which is the series of payments to a health plan for your coverage, you may have to share the costs of the services you receive.
+In addition to your premium, the amount you pay each month for your health insurance, you may have to share the costs of the services you receive.

-· A deductible is the specified dollar amount you must pay each year for your health care expenses before your plan begins to pay.
+· A deductible is the specified dollar amount you must pay each benefit period (usually a year) for your health care expenses before your plan begins to pay.

-· A copayment is a specific, upfront dollar amount that you pay every time you receive certain services or care, such as $20 for every doctor’s visit.
+· Copayment (Copay) is a fixed, upfront dollar amount that you pay every time you receive certain services or care, such as $20 for every doctor’s visit.
 The health insurance company pays the remaining cost.
-Copayments do not count toward your deductible.
+Can be before or after deductible.

 A Preferred-Provider Organization (PPO) gives you access to a network of participating doctors, hospitals and other health care providers.
 If you receive care from a network provider, you pay a lower share of the cost.
 You can also choose to go to a doctor or hospital out of the network and pay a higher share of the cost for your care.
 You do not need to have a primary care physician to coordinate your care.